 - Galaxy S5 = 360 x 640

-When you do internet marketing on a daily basis, you have to learn little tricks to speed things up.
+When you’re involved in internet marketing on a daily basis, you need to learn little tricks to speed things up.

 What is LinkedIn Post Inspector?
-Did you happen to share your website link on LinkedIn and see incorrect link preview title, description, or image?
+Have you ever shared your website link on LinkedIn and noticed an incorrect link preview title, description, or image?
 That’s normal!
-Basically, when you share a link from WordPress, LinkedIn bots fetch the images and other content information.
-LinkedIn usually scrapes every URL that users and pages share and shows the featured image, title, and description.
+Essentially, when you share a link from WordPress, LinkedIn bots fetch the images and other content information.
+LinkedIn typically scrapes every URL that users and pages share and displays the featured image, title, and description.

-However, when you create a fresh new page and post it directly to LinkedIn (or change the content of an existing page), LinkedIn is not always able to display your metadata (image preview, title, and description) and the rendering is not ideal (often, the “featured image” does not appear).
-Once your content is published, the features available on each of your pages enable you to have your URL crawled by LinkedIn Post Inspector to generate up-to-date OpenGraphs so that it looks perfect on social media.
+However, when you create a fresh new page and post it directly to LinkedIn (or change the content of an existing page), LinkedIn isn’t always able to display your metadata (image preview, title, and description) and the rendering isn’t ideal (often, the “featured image” doesn’t appear).
+Once your content is published, the features available on each of your pages allow your URL to be crawled by LinkedIn Post Inspector to generate up-to-date OpenGraphs so that it looks perfect on social media.

 In the event that your website does not pass the mobile test, it will also provide the reasons for which it failed, such as the content being wider than the screen or links being too close together.
 This is THE TOOL that shows you whether Google considers your page to be mobile friendly.
-This feature (available on each of your pages) enables you to have your URL analyzed by Google once your content is published.
+This feature (available on each of your pages) allows your URL to be analyzed by Google once your content is published.

 What is a responsive site?